1912 New York Highlanders

 |Baseball-Reference||1912 New York Highlanders|

-The 1912 New York Highlanders season was their tenth in New York and their twelfth overall.
+The 1912 New York Highlanders played their tenth season in New York and their twelfth overall.
 It was the final season for the "Highlanders", before evolving exclusively into the "Yankees".
 The team finished with a total of 50 wins and 102 losses, coming in 8th, last place in the American League.
 The club was managed by Harry Wolverton.
 Home games were played at Hilltop Park.

 |Boston Red Sox||105||47||.691||--|